 The following instructions are provided to assist the Operator in the use of the M105 Windrower.
-Detailed maintenance, service, and parts information are contained in the Service Instruction Manual and Parts Catalog that are available from your MacDon Dealer.
+Detailed maintenance, service, and parts information are contained in the technical manual and parts catalog that are available from your MacDon Dealer.

 7.1 PREPARATION FOR SERVICING